PennLINC/aslprep/docs/workflows.rst

     wf = init_asl_stc_wf(
         metadata={
-            'RepetitionTime': 2.0,
+            "RepetitionTime": 2.0,
-            'SliceTiming': [0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9],
+            "SliceTiming": [0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9],
         },
     )

 If the ``SliceTiming`` field is available within the input dataset metadata, this workflow performs slice time correction prior to other signal resampling processes.
 Slice time correction is performed using AFNI ``3dTShift``.
 All slices are realigned in time to the middle of each TR.

 Slice time correction can be disabled with the ``--ignore slicetiming`` command line argument.

 .. _asl_confounds: